Your Complete Guide to Visiting Berlin for the First Time

 To complete your stay, explore Charlottenburg Palace, a baroque jewel surrounded by magnificent gardens.
 Then treat yourself to a shopping break on the famous Kurfürstendamm avenue, the quintessential shopping district.
 Contemporary art lovers shouldn’t miss the Hamburger Bahnhof, a former train station converted into a museum.
 For an authentic experience, end your trip with an evening in the Prenzlauer Berg neighborhood, known for its beer bars and lively nightlife.
 Don’t forget to taste a currywurst, Berlin’s culinary specialty, before leaving this fascinating city that will definitely make you want to return.

-For your first visit to Washington D.C., some iconic neighborhoods particularly deserve your attention.
-Start with the National Mall, the historic heart of the city, where you’ll discover the majestic Lincoln Memorial, symbol of American unity.
-Stroll along Constitution Avenue, lined with prestigious buildings, and soak in the unique atmosphere of Lafayette Square.
-Don’t miss the museum quarter at the Smithsonian complex, a UNESCO World Heritage site.
-For an authentic experience, head to the Sunday flea market at Eastern Market, in the Capitol Hill neighborhood.
+For your first visit to Berlin, some iconic neighborhoods particularly deserve your attention.
+Start with Mitte, the historic heart of the city, where you’ll discover the majestic Brandenburg Gate, symbol of German reunification.
+Stroll along Unter den Linden, the grand tree-lined boulevard flanked by prestigious buildings, and soak in the unique atmosphere of Museum Island, a UNESCO World Heritage Site.
+Don’t miss the vast Humboldt Forum, Berlin’s cultural flagship.
+For an authentic experience, head to the Sunday flea market at Mauerpark, in the Prenzlauer Berg neighborhood, where locals gather to browse vintage finds and enjoy open-air karaoke.

 Kreuzberg, a multicultural and artistic neighborhood, offers a relaxed atmosphere perfect for first-time travelers.
 Explore its lively streets, discover its renowned street art, and savor international cuisine in its numerous restaurants.
 The East Side Gallery, the longest preserved segment of the Berlin Wall, is located at the border between Kreuzberg and Friedrichshain.
 The latter, a former working-class district that has become trendy, houses RAW-Gelände, an alternative cultural complex set up in former factories.
 For a memorable evening, check out the legendary bars and clubs in these neighborhoods.